isaacnavajaspozo/isaacnavajaspozo/README.md

 - 🔭 I’m currently working on Grafometal.
 - 🌱 I’m currently learning UOC
-- 👯 I’m looking to collaborate on GE (Giga engineering)
 - 📫 How to reach me: isaacnavajasit@duck.com
-- ⚡ Fun fact: "Follow the white rabbit"
+- 🐇 Fun fact: "Follow the white rabbit"

 ### [Tecnologías]: